 Modern regulated trapping plays an important role in wildlife management and conservation in North America.
 Its uses are many but include: capturing endangered species for reintroduction efforts; protecting threatened and endangered species from predation during nesting; and capturing animals for research purposes, prevention of overpopulation and spread of disease and the control of damage to crops and livestock.

-The Convention on Wetlands of International Importance—called the Ramsar Convention—is an intergovernmental treaty that provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.
+The Convention on Wetlands of International Importance—called the Ramsar Convention (www.ramsar.org) —is an intergovernmental treaty that provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.
 The Ramsar Convention is the only global environmental treaty that deals with a particular ecosystem to achieve sustainable development worldwide.

-The Association serves as the Secretary of the U.S. National Ramsar Committee, which has helped designate over 30 Ramsar wetlands in the U.S.; supports sites’ needs for outreach and communication; and helps address threats to Ramsar sites.
-The Association also represented the state agency at the July 2012 Conference of the Parties.
-For more information, go to www.ramsarcommittee.us/index.asp.
+The Association serves as the Secretary of the U.S. National Ramsar Committee, which has helped designate 36 Ramsar wetlands in the U.S.; supports sites’ needs for outreach and communication; and helps address threats to Ramsar sites.
+The Association also represents the state agency at the Conference of the Parties.

 The Association sits on the Western Hemisphere Shorebird Reserve Network (WHSRN) Hemispheric Council (www.whsrn.org/) to help conserve shorebirds with partners throughout the Western Hemisphere.
 We also represent state agencies’ interests in the Western Hemisphere Migratory Species Initiative (WHMSI) http://www.whmsi.net.

-AFWA also monitoring a number of other conventions and issues as needed such as the Convention on Migratory Species, Convention on Biological Diversity and international lead and sustainable use discussions.
+AFWA is also monitoring a number of other conventions and issues such as the Convention on Migratory Species, Convention on Biological Diversity and international lead and sustainable use discussions.

 Tri-lateral Committee for Wildlife and Ecosystem

-The Association and individual state agency representatives participate in the Tables of the Tri-lateral Committee for Wildlife and Ecosystem Conservation and Management (Trilateral).
+The Association and individual state agency representatives participate in the Tables of the Tri-lateral Committee for Wildlife and Ecosystem Conservation and Management (Trilateral) (www.trilat.org) .
 The Tables discuss issues related to migratory bird management, shared species and shared ecosystems with government agencies from the U.S., Canada and Mexico.

 Amphibian and Reptile Conservation